zarumaru/metalk8s/docs/solutions/index.rst

 archived as an ISO disk image, containing:

 - A set of OCI images to inject in MetalK8s image registry
-- An Operator, in `the terms introduced by CoreOS`_, to deploy on the cluster
+- An `Operator`_, to deploy on the cluster
 - Optionally, a UI for managing and monitoring the application, represented by a standard Kubernetes ``Deployment``

+For more details, see the following documentation pages:

+- `Solution archive guidelines`_
+- `Solution Operator guidelines`_
+- (TODO) Solution UI guidelines

 Once a Solution is deployed on MetalK8s, a user can start creating the appropriate ``CustomResource(s)`` defined by the Solution Operator, using